School Committee - February 06, 2025

 But then with this calendar that we're looking at, they added holidays that the data also didn't support.

-So I feel as though that wasn't really intellectually, uh,
+So I feel as though that wasn't really intellectually straightforward.

 Having said that, I'm going to vote for this calendar because I think of the options that we are presented at this time, this is the best one for our district.